Updated on: Sep 21st, 2023 | 10 mins read

 There are two methods to apply for a long-term FD, online and offline.
 Let us have a look at both methods.

 The eligibility criteria are different for each financial institution.
 In general, you should be a resident of India.
-Non-residents of India (NRIs) can also open long-term FDs by submitting the specified set of documents.
+Non-residents of India (NRIs) can also open long-term FDs by submitting the specified documents.
 If you are a minor (aged below 18 years), you can open the account under the guidance of your parents or legal guardians.
 Corporate firms, educational and religious institutions, clubs, trusts, associations, and sole proprietorship firms are also eligible to open a long-term FD account.

 The minimum investment amount for a long-term FD is Rs.
 1,000.
-This might however vary from one institution to another.
+This might, however, vary from one institution to another.

 Most banks, NBFCs, and post offices require you to be a KYC-verified customer.
 To ensure this the investor is expected to produce their Aadhar Card, Voter ID, passport, PAN Card or driving licence.
 Post KYC verification, the investor is officially eligible to initiate a fixed deposit.